 ‘You can use a chandelier in any space no matter how big or small,’ says Pacey.
 ‘It’s all about the design and size of the chandelier that you choose.
 Keep chandelier designs in proportion to the area.’
 In this small living room, an ornate crystal empire chandelier has been scaled down to suit the room, lending the space elegance without being overbearing.

-‘Bring a refined touch to the living room with a crystal chandelier taking centre stage,’ says Natalie Mann, New Product Development Co-ordinator for Iconic Lights.
-‘The elaborate, intricate, and thoughtful design adds a touch of glamour and luxury to the space and creates an instant wow-factor.
-Often associated with the Gatsby era, the timeless design features an assortment of crystals that distribute the light in a mesmerising fashion, creating a soft and ambient glow.’
+‘Bring a refined touch to the living room with a crystal chandelier taking centre stage,’ says Natalie Mann, new product development co-ordinator for Iconic Lights (opens in new tab).
+‘The elaborate, intricate, and thoughtful design adds a touch of glamour and luxury to the space and creates an instant wow factor.
+Often associated with the Gatsby era, the timeless design features an assortment of crystals that distribute the light in a mesmerizing fashion, creating a soft and ambient glow.’

 The chandelier has hundreds of years of history, and has continued evolving all throughout this time.
-The ‘sputnik’ chandelier – named for the famed satellite – is its mid-century modern incarnation, and a stylish favorite among current living room lighting trends.
+The Sputnik chandelier – named for the famed satellite – is its mid-century modern incarnation, and one of the current living room lighting trends.
 Embrace asymmetry and dynamism with this one for a faintly space age look – in this room, the chandelier is paired with golden neon for a truly exciting lighting scheme.

 Crystal is a chandelier stalwart because of its ability to refract light around the room – but in a modern scheme, why not think about using reflective surfaces for a similar effect?
-These living room ideas feature Cameron Design House’s Torsa chandelier, which consists of light panels backed with highly reflective, mirror-shine copper, which also helps light travel around the room.
+This living room features Cameron Design House’s Torsa (opens in new tab) chandelier, which consists of light panels backed with highly reflective, mirror-shine copper, which also helps light travel around the room.

 When thinking about how to design a living room, positioning art on your walls is always high up the priority list – but what about dangling it from your ceiling instead.
 Choosing a unique, design-forward chandelier design can see your light fitting double as a piece of sculpture.
-In this art-filled home in Pimlico, Yellow London fitted the sitting room with this stunning, bespoke chandelier, for which each drop was hand blown by a glass blower in Devon.
+In this art-filled home in Pimlico, Yellow London (opens in new tab) fitted the living room with this stunning, bespoke chandelier, for which each drop was hand blown by a glass blower in Devon, England.

-Chandeliers can be decorated with all sorts of materials, but the best are those which interact with the light itself.
+It’s true that living room chandelier ideas can feature all sorts of materials, but the best are those which interact with the light itself.
 Shell materials like mother of pearl are a wonderful addition, causing a shimmering sensation when in contact with the bulb’s glow.
-While natural materials like this are always a great bohemian living room ideas, they can also be used to add a breezy, but elegant touch to more formal settings, like with this delicate pastel blue example in a sitting room.
+While natural materials like this are always great bohemian living room ideas, they can also be used to add a breezy but elegant touch to more formal settings, like with this delicate pastel blue example in a living room.

 Can you put a chandelier in the living room?

-Absolutely!
 You can put a chandelier in any room of the home which you want to feel elegant and a little bit special.
-As a result, they tend to be better suited for formal living rooms, as they inevitably communicate a feeling of grandeur, whether simple or traditionally ornate.
+As a result, they tend to be better suited for formal living rooms, as they inevitably communicate a feeling of grandeur, whether simple or traditionally ornate, but there are also chandelier designs that suit more informal spaces.
 They also make a wonderful talking point for guests, so it’s important to have them in a room where they will be suitably admired and adored.

 How do I choose a chandelier for my living room?